Logo

 Enhanced problem-solving skills:

+Problem-solving skills are one of the most sought-after decision-making skills in leadership.
 Effective decision-making requires the evaluation of multiple options, analyzing data, and considering the outcomes of each solution.
 This process works well to improve problem-solving skills as well.
-Decision-making skills help identify issues early so they can be solved innovatively.

 1. Creativity